1969 Chevron B15 Formula B

 When Vegher retired from racing, he sold the Chevron to its current owner.
 Vegher, builder of some of the most competitive racing engines in the U.S., built one more engine for the Chevron’s new owner.
 It is one of the most powerful, legal, 1600 FB engines we have ever seen.
 Dyno sheets documenting the engine’s performance are available upon request.

-The current owner has driven the Chevron only a couple of times the past couple of years.
+The Chevron has been driven only a couple of times the past three.
 So the car remains in its excellent, as-restored, condition.

 The Chevron is powered by a Vegher 1600 cc Lotus twin cam engine producing over 200 horsepower on 45 DCOE Webers.
 The engine is mated to its proper Hewland FT 200 gearbox.
 The engine spins using a Tilton Super Starter.